Professor Warwick Anderson

 Dr Christopher Degeling

-Chris Degeling is interested in human-animal relations and the history and philosophy of biomedicine.
+Chris is a Research Fellow at the VELiM.
+He returned to Australia after completing a Postdoctoral Fellowship at the Population Health Intervention Research Centre at the University of Calgary, having previously been in veterinary practice in Australia and the UK.
+Chris is interested in human-animal relations and the history and philosophy of biomedicine.
 He has conducted research on comparative medicine, animal modelling and the history of knowledge translation between orthopaedic surgery and veterinary practice.
 Chris is a Member of the Royal College of Veterinary Surgeons and a practicing veterinarian.

 |☛ Full profile||✉||☎ +61 2 9036 6586|